alfredoC10/micro-reddit/README.md

 # Micro-reddit

 ## About
 This is the second project from the Ruby on Rails module of the Microverse program.
 The objective only comprises the implementation of MVC's models to a database, so I was'nt required to perform any front-end development.
-Associations, migrations and validation helped build this project.
+Associations, migrations and validation helped build the models.

 ## good practices it looks for
 - No spaces before semicolons